Risks posed by algal blooms?

 • How do the algal populations change over time?

-We are able to compliment this Service with measurements of other parameters (such as dissolved organic carbon, total phosphorus, soluble reactive phosphorus, dissolved silicon and nitrate).
+We are able to complement this Service with measurements of other parameters (such as dissolved organic carbon, total phosphorus, soluble reactive phosphorus, dissolved silicon and nitrate).
 These are helpful in the interpretation of the Flow Cytometry results, providing additional insights, so answering the question - ‘What else may be having an influence?’

 The Flow Cytometry Service could benefit all those who are involved with the management of rivers, canals, lakes and reservoirs, from the water industry, consultancies, Rivers Trusts, charities and researchers to local groups and individuals.